Azure/macro-utils-c/doc/macro_utils_design.md

 Macro utils is a set of C useful macros.

 This document explains how it was build and what every macro does.
-IN supporting understand rather than code accuracy, some macros will be chopped to deal with a reasonable number of arguments rather than their implementation that usually supports above 120 arguments.
+In supporting understandability rather than code accuracy, some macros will be chopped to deal with a reasonable number of arguments rather than their implementation that usually supports above 120 arguments.

 ### MU_THE_NTH_ARG(...)